Application for Election to the 2019–21 AAUW Board of Directors

 - Understand and exercise the fiduciary duties of care and loyalty, fully prepare for board and committee meetings, ask questions, make informed decisions, put the mission of the organization first and avoid conflicts of interest.

 - Consistently attend meetings, including:

 - three to four regularly scheduled board meetings a year, typically held in Washington, D.C. in October, February, and June on Friday through noon Saturday, with an optional dinner on Thursday.
-A schedule of tentative board meeting dates for FY 2020-2021 will be posted to this page in a few weeks.
+Review a schedule of tentative board meeting dates for FY 2020-2021.

 - quarterly teleconferences of the Finance Committee usually held the week before regular board meetings;